Rockwell B-1 Lancer: Upgrades

 In 2007, the Sniper XR targeting pod was integrated on the B-1 fleet.
 The pod is mounted on an external hardpoint at the aircraft's chin near the forward bomb bay.
 Following accelerated testing, the Sniper pod was fielded in summer 2008.
 Future precision munitions include the Small Diameter Bomb.

 The USAF commenced the Integrated Battle Station (IBS) modification in 2012 as a combination of three separate upgrades when it realized the benefits of completing them concurrently; the Fully Integrated Data Link (FIDL), Vertical Situational Display Unit (VSDU) and Central Integrated Test System (CITS).
 FIDL enables electronic data sharing, eliminating the need to enter information between systems by hand.
 VSDU replaces existing flight instruments with multifunction color displays, a second display aids with threat evasion and targeting, and acts as a back-up display.
 CITS saw a new diagnostic system installed that allows crew to monitor over 9,000 parameters on the aircraft.
 Other additions are to replace the two spinning mass gyroscopic inertial navigation system with ring laser gyroscopic systems and a GPS antenna, replacement of the APQ-164 radar with the Scalable Agile Beam Radar – Global Strike (SABR-GS) active electronically scanned array, and a new attitude indicator.
 The IBS upgrades were completed in 2020.

 In August 2019, the Air Force unveiled a modification to the B-1B to allow it to carry more weapons internally and externally.
 Using the moveable forward bulkhead, space in the intermediate bay was increased from 180 to 269 in (457 to 683 cm).
-Expanding the internal bay to make use of the Common Strategic Rotary Launcher (CSRL), as well as utilizing six of the eight external hardpoints that had been previously out of use to keep in line with the New START Treaty, would increase the B-1B's weapon load from 24 to 40.
+Expanding the internal bay to make use of the Common Strategic Rotary Launcher (CSRL), as well as using six of the eight external hardpoints that had been previously out of use to keep in line with the New START Treaty, would increase the B-1B's weapon load from 24 to 40.
 The configuration also enables it to carry heavier weapons in the 5,000 lb (2,300 kg) range, such as hypersonic missiles; the AGM-183 ARRW is planned for integration onto the bomber.
 In the future the HAWC could be used by the bomber which, combining both internal and external weapon carriage, could conceivably bring the total number of hypersonic weapons to 31.